biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 Run and execution process
 --------------------------

-Once we have some image files (or directories) ready, we can run or favourite processes.
+Once we have some image files (or directories) ready, we can run processes.

 Singularity shell
 ---------------------

-The straight-forward exploratory approach, equivalent to ```docker run -ti myimage /bin/shell```.
-But with a more handy syntax.
+The straight-forward exploratory approach is equivalent to ```docker run -ti myimage /bin/shell``` but with a more handy syntax.

 .. code-block:: console